-Nothing says independence like fireworks — here's how to photograph them
+Capture your best firework photos this weekend with these tips

 Make use of Night mode

-If you have an iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max, then you have access to the powerful new Night mode feature.
+If you have an iPhone 11 or newer, then you have access to the powerful Night mode feature.
 With Night mode, the iPhone pulls in as much light as possible from the environment to brighten up photos taken in low-light situations.
 Basically, the shutter stays open longer to pull in that extra light.
 This can work wonders for fireworks if used correctly.

-The only thing about Night mode is that you will need to hold your iPhone still during that length of time for Night mode to work (it ranges from 1 second to 10 seconds).
+The only thing about Night mode is that you will need to hold your iPhone still during that length of time for Night mode to work (it ranges from one second to 10 seconds).
 Otherwise, you may end up with a bad, blurry photo.
-However, Night mode is usually automatically set at 3 seconds, but you can also manually adjust the length of time for the exposure if needed.
-Even at 1-second, the results are pretty good, and a big improvement over photos without Night mode.
+However, Night mode is usually automatically set at three seconds, but you can also manually adjust the length of time for the exposure if needed.
+Even at one second, the results are pretty good and a big improvement over photos without Night mode.

 I used Night mode to capture fireworks at Disneyland, and the results were pretty fantastic.
-So if you do have an iPhone 11 series device, give Night mode a try.
+So if you do have at least an iPhone 11 series (or later) device, give Night mode a try.

-How to use Night mode on iPhone 11 and iPhone 11 Pro

 Get creative when editing

-There are a ton of photo editing apps out there, and iOS even has native editing tools built-in to the Photos app.
-So it's actually super easy for anyone to edit their photos anywhere, anytime.
-For a lot of people, editing can be as simple as slapping a filter on an image, or going deeper and making manual adjustments to brightness, contrast, and other things.
+There are a ton of the best photo editing apps out there and even iOS has native editing tools built-in to the Photos app, so it's super easy for anyone to edit their photos anywhere, anytime.
+For a lot of people, editing can be as simple as slapping a filter on an image or going deeper and making manual adjustments to brightness, contrast, and other elements.

 But with fireworks, it's a different story.
 I mean, once you see one picture of a firework exploding, you've pretty much seen them all.
 You're going to want to think outside the box when editing your photos of fireworks — you want someone to stop at your firework picture and take a closer look, rather than just scrolling on by.